-Continuing law permits a board of county commissioners to create and fill the position of county building inspector to administer and enforce building regulations.
-In lieu of creating this position, the board may assign the duties of county building inspector to an existing county officer, including the county engineer.
-(R.C.
-307.38, not in the act.)
+Current law permits a board of county commissioners to create and fill the position of county building inspector to administer and enforce building regulations.
+In lieu of creating this position, the board may assign the duties of county building inspector to an existing county officer.

-Continuing law also permits a board of county commissioners to adopt and enforce a county building code.
+Current law also permits a board of county commissioners to adopt and enforce a county building code.
 The code may include regulations that provide for a review of the specific effects of a proposed new construction on existing surface or subsurface drainage.
 The regulations may require reasonable drainage mitigation and reasonable alteration of a proposed new construction before a building permit is issued.
 The regulations also may authorize the board, after obtaining the advice of the county engineer, to enter into an agreement with the county engineer or another qualified person or entity to carry out any necessary inspections and make evaluations about what, if any, alterations are necessary to prevent or correct any adverse effects that a proposed new construction may have on existing surface or subsurface drainage.
-(R.C.
-307.37, not in the act.)

-Changes made by the act
+Changes made by the bill

-The act provides that the county engineer is not required to perform any of the duties of the county building inspector or any duties relating to the county building code, but the act permits the engineer to perform any of these duties pursuant to an agreement between the engineer and the board of county commissioners in the same manner as the engineer may perform duties relating to solid waste management districts, county water supply systems, and county sewer districts pursuant to the same type of agreement.
+The bill provides that the county engineer is not required to perform any of the duties of the county building inspector or any duties relating to the county building code, but the bill permits the engineer to perform any of these duties pursuant to an agreement between the engineer and the board of county commissioners in the same manner as the engineer may perform duties relating to solid waste management districts, county water supply systems, and county sewer districts pursuant to the same type of agreement.
 If the board and the county engineer reach an agreement whereby the engineer will perform any of the duties of the county building inspector or any duties relating to the county building code, the board must determine the appropriate compensation.